egunnars/PDTO-growth-modeling/README.md

 Two codes are provided to fit the growth models of the paper to a new dataset.

 In the first code, "comparison_growth_models_new_data_with_tau.m", the user is expected to supply a data matrix where each row corresponds to time series data for a single organoid.
 The user is also expected to provide an initial organoid size, which is assumed to be the same for all organoids.
-In this code, all models include the starting time parameter tau  (see the accompanying manuscript).
+In this code, all models include the starting time parameter tau (see the accompanying paper).
 Further instructions are given in comments within the code.

 In the second code, "comparison_growth_models_new_data_without_tau.m", the starting time parameter tau is not included.
 The user supplies a data matrix where each row corresponds to time series data for a single organoid, and the data in the first column corresponds to the initial size of each organoid.
 Further instructions are given in comments within the code.